sidlau/ExerciseHelper/README.md

 The app is divided into three sections: Workout A, Workout B, and Ab Workout.

 The app will display each exercise name and time it for 65 seconds (1 minute for the exercise and an extra 5 seconds to get ready).
-Only the *advanced* exercise names will be displayed to save screen space, but I'm sure you can easily memorize what the respective beginner exercise for each of them is.

 How to use: